 Marlene Trestman is the author of Fair Labor Lawyer: The Remarkable Life of New Deal Attorney and Supreme Court Advocate Bessie Margolin (LSU Press, hardcover 2016; paperback 2020)

 With exhaustive research and engaging prose -- uniquely informed by the intersecting lives of author and subject -- Trestman's Fair Labor Lawyer recounts Margolin's thrilling and inspirational journey from New Orleans Jewish Orphans Home through the New Deal to the nation's highest courts, where she shepherded the Fair Labor Standards Act of 1938 and the Equal Pay Act of 1963.
 An elegant and tireless champion of wage and hour rights for American workers, Margolin opened doors for women, one courtroom at a time.

 Fair Labor Lawyer is also available from the United States Supreme Court gift shop, thanks to the Supreme Court Historical Society.

-A portion of Trestman's research was published in the March 2012 issue of the Journal of Supreme Court History, for which she was awarded the Journal's Hughes-Gossett Award for best article of 2012.
-In 2013 she published an article detailing the Supreme Court arguments of Margolin and other pioneering female advocates, Mabel Walker Willbrandt, Bea Rosenberg and Helen Carloss.
-In October 2014, Trestman published The First 101 Women To Argue at the Supreme Court, identifying Margolin as the 25th.
+Lawyer-turned-author Trestman won early recognition for her work on Margolin with prestigious research grants from the Hadassah-Brandeis Institute and the National Endowment for the Humanities.
+A portion of Trestman's research was published in the March 2012 issue of the Journal of Supreme Court History, for which she was awarded the Journal's Hughes-Gossett Award for the year's best article.
+In 2013 she published an article detailing the Supreme Court arguments of Margolin and other pioneering female advocates, followed by her work, "The First 101 Women To Argue at the United States Supreme Court," identifying Margolin as the 25th.